alfredmchen/Project2.3/README.md

 In the main page, users are shown with a map with two clickable button (Lyon Center and Village Gym).
 Clicking each corresponding buttons lead to booking pages for each gym.
 In order to go to the summary page, users must click the current appointment frame on the main page.
-In the summary page, users can cancel upcoming/current appointments by clicking the red x buttons in the current appointment frame.
+In the summary page, users can cancel current appointments by clicking the red x buttons in the current appointment frame.
 ```

 Joining Waitlist and notification: